LukeShortCloud/ansible_role_cloudflared/README.md

 # ansible_role_cloudflared

 An Ansible role to install and configure the cloudflared service.
+After setting up the `cloudflared` service, the DNS resolver `/etc/resolv.conf` needs to be manually updated to use `nameserver 127.0.0.1`.

 ## Requirements